Carpet Fitting Cost

 For bigger companies, this may be done free of charge.
 Small companies, with only one or two labourers, may add on a small charge (£50 - £75).
 It’s best to check with the company beforehand.

 It will also depend on the type of furniture.
-For example, if you’re having a small room redone with very simple furniture, it will be a lot easier than a bedroom with a double bed and wardrobe!.
+For example, if you’re having a small room redone with very simple furniture, it will be a lot easier than a bedroom with a double bed and wardrobe!

 Waste disposal

+Once you have your lovely new carpet fitted, have you considered where you’re going to put the old one?!
 Some carpet fitting companies and carpet retail stores will take your old carpet and underlay away, at the cost of between £1 - £4 per square metre.

 Some fitters will charge a bulk cost to take the whole carpet away – between £15 to £20 for the whole thing.